 Theresa Rudolph, viola

 Award-winning violist Theresa Rudolph is an active chamber musician, recitalist, and orchestral player.
-She is currently 3rd Chair Viola in the Toronto Symphony Orchestra.
-Ms. Rudolph has performed on concert series in Toronto, Vancouver, Detroit, Ottawa, and throughout eastern Canada and has been featured several times on CBC Radio, collaborating with artists such as Miriam Fried, Scott St. John, Steven Isserlis, and Jamie Parker.
-She also performs in the Rudolph Family Chamber Players with her father, percussionist John Rudolph, her mother, flutist Kathleen Rudolph, and her husband, violinist Csaba Koczo.
-Hailing from Vancouver, Ms. Rudolph was a student of Gerald Stanick, then Robert Vernon at the Cleveland Institute of Music.
-As a member of the Brutini String Quartet, she attended the Issac Stern Chamber Music Workshop in New York, performed in Carnegie Hall, and won a prize at the prestigious Fischoff Competition.
-At the age of 21, she became the youngest member of the Detroit Symphony Orchestra.
-She also held the position of Assistant Principal Viola of the National Ballet of Canada Orchestra, and was a member of the Canadian Opera Company Orchestra, where she frequently appeared as Acting Principal Viola.
-Ms. Rudolph has also perrformed with the Vancouver Symphony Orchestra and the Cleveland Orchestra.
+She has held the position of Assistant Principal Viola in the Toronto Symphony Orchestra since 2011, and is a member of the XIA Quartet .
+Theresa has performed on concert series in Toronto, Vancouver, Detroit, Ottawa, and throughout Eastern Canada, and has been featured several times on CBC Radio.
+In addition, she holds the position of Viola Coach of the Toronto Symphony Youth Orchestra, and has served on the faculty of York University.
+Hailing from Vancouver, Theresa was a student of Gerald Stanick.
+A recipient of a scholarship grant from the Canada Council for the Arts, she then obtained her Bachelor of Music degree from the Cleveland Institute of Music, studying with Robert Vernon.
+As a member of the Brutini String Quartet, she attended the Isaac Stern Chamber Music Workshop in New York, performed in Carnegie Hall, and was a prizewinner at the prestigious Fischoff Competition.
+In March 2001, Theresa became the youngest member of the Detroit Symphony Orchestra at the age of 21.
+She also held the position of Assistant Principal Viola of the National Ballet of Canada Orchestra, and was a member of the Canadian Opera Company Orchestra, where she frequently performed as Principal Viola.
+Theresa has also performed with the Vancouver Symphony Orchestra and the Cleveland Orchestra.